hardik-vala/hardik-vala/_posts/2024-07-01-can-any-company-become-a-unicorn.md

 ### Locus of Control

 Shifting the locus of control to founders is a subtle theme you may have noticed.
 The environment around a business is inherently over-powering, and there's very little influence even large corporations can exert.
-But I believe founders have more control over the destiny then some may assume.
+But I believe founders have more control over the destiny of their company then many realize.
 If the state machine is adding more edges, and more of them are becoming viable, then attaining success is simply a matter of choosing the right path and crossing it.
 That's within the control of founders.
 So although execution isn't "everything", its role in today's idea maze has never been greater.

 ## Conclusion